1440p and 4K Monitors

 Those who should buy 1440p

 The prequisite here is that you’ll need a badass system hands down.
-The minimum specs you are going to need is xyz.
+Your going to need a beefy graphics card probably one with at least 4 GB.
 Obviously if you don’t have a nice rig already going 1440p is an expensive endeavor.
 You are looking at a tall order between a new monitor and gaming PC.
 If you already have a nice rig, all you are looking at is the cost of the monitor.

 As an aside your rig doesn’t matter nearly as much if you don’t care about maintaining a high fps rate.
 If you don’t play competitive games often then running lower frame rates isn’t a big deal.
 Though this is one of the chief reasons virtually all competitive gamers still use 1080p monitors, because they don’t want to sacrifice a shred of performance for a bit more visuals.

 If you use your gaming Pc for a lot of work as well.
 The extra real estate is extremely conducive to working with multiple Windows.
 The crisp resolution makes font pleasing to read.
 Browsing, working with documents and photos, is a real joy with 1440p.